jazzytomato/jazzytomato.github.io/_posts/2016-2-17-hacking-tinder.md

   puts res.body
   puts res.status == 200 ?
 'OK' : 'FAILED'
-  sleep(2)
+  sleep(1)
 end
 {% endhighlight %}

 This is quite straightforward ruby code.
 I use the `http` gem because I never remember how to use the native [Net::HTTP library](http://ruby-doc.org/stdlib-2.3.0/libdoc/net/http/rdoc/Net/HTTP.html "Ruby Net::HTTP reference").
-I let the thread sleep for 2 seconds between each request just in case they have some kind of request rate/throttling protection.
+I let the thread sleep for a second between each request just in case they have some request rate/throttling protection.

-Save this code to a file, ie. `tinder.rb`.
-Don't forget to set your token at the top of the script and to customize your message.
+Save this code to a file, i.e. `tinder.rb`.
+Don't forget to set your token at the top of the script and to customise your message.

 Execute the ruby script to send out the messages:
 {% highlight bash %}